vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 Early in the day I was feeling fatigue and a headache, this continued in mild form through the day but was reduced by a partial nap.

+## Tuesday July 28

+I slept from around 9:15 to 8:20; after waking up, I sent this email to housemates:

+> Hi all,
+>
+> I was feeling somewhat feverish last night and had a slight headache.
+I'm feeling almost normal now after sleeping for 11 hours last night, but just letting you know because of the whole COVID thing.
+I'll self-monitor for the next couple of days and if I continue to feel feverish I will look into getting tested.
+>
+> I think if I did get infected, it's unlikely to be COVID or anything human-to-human, because I've not been in close contact with anybody.
+Nonetheless, for the sake of precaution, I will be staying in my room for the next couple of days except trips to the kitchen and restroom, and will sanitize surfaces I touch.
+I encourage people to avoid me in person for the next few days!
+>
+> Thank you,
+>
+> Vipul